 Each officer must be a member of a local PTA within the area of this council PTA.

-All candidates shall have served at least one (1) full year as a local PTA officer or one (1) full year on the council PTA board of directors.
+The president, vice president for educational issues, vice president for administration, vice president for programs, and vice president for advocacy shall have served at least one (1) full year on a local PTA board of directors and one (1) full year on the council board of directors.
+The recording secretary for delegate assemblies, recording secretary for board of directors meetings, and treasurer shall have served at least one (1) full year on a local PTA board of directors or one (1) full year on the council board of directors.

+MCCPTA treasurer cannot concurrently be treasurer or check signer of a local PTA.

 A term of office shall be ___1____ year(s) (If two (2) years, odd or even) or until a successor is elected.
 No officer may be eligible to serve more than __3____ (number) consecutive terms in the same office.